- 100+ RV Accessories for your packing list

 - 5th wheel: connects to the tow vehicle via jaw hitch

 You do not need a pickup truck to tow a travel trailer.
 They can hitch to any vehicle capable of towing the trailer’s weight capacity.
 Travel trailers are more difficult for a single person to hitch than a 5th wheel.
 The are also more difficult to maneuver because they sit further back from the tow vehicle.
-They tend to be less expensive and more customizable than 5th wheels.
+They tend to be less expensive and more customizable than 5th wheels, though.

 5th wheel trailers must be towed with a pickup truck.
 You can tow a 5th wheel with a short bed truck – it will just require a sliding jaw hitch.
 They are easier to hitch and drive, but they are more difficult to back up.
 They will also take up all the space in the bed of your truck making that storage area unusable.